sstshering/sstshering/README.md

 - 👋 Hi, I’m Sonam!
-- 💞️ I’m looking forward to collaborate with a lot of people
+- 💞️ I’m looking forward to collaborating with a lot of people
-- 📫 How to reach me on email: sstshering@miners.utep.edu
+- 📫 How to reach me by email: sonamseldon19@gmail.com

 <!---
 sstshering/sstshering is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.